BartMassey/wordle5/README.md

 On my box I use the `x86_64-unknown-linux-musl` build target for this.
-You may also want to use `RUSTC_FLAGS="-C target-cpu=native"`, although it doesn't make a difference for me except a tiny bit in sequential execution.
+You may also want to use `RUSTC_FLAGS="-C target-cpu=native"`, although it doesn't make a difference for me.
 Note that you definitely want to time the binary: don't use `cargo run` when timing as it adds major overhead.

+To see node counts from the solver, build with the `instrument` feature.
+This will display node counts at each search tree depth as well as a total.

+At this point, the performance is really fragile; small tweaks make unexplained differences.
+I think it's unlikely that further tuning of the existing approach can make this code dramatically quicker: a whole new solver algorithm would be needed.

 I've tried to make my solution clear and readable.
 Please see the Rustdoc and source code for details.